 You could say these are those essential baby items that are non-negotiable.
 A newborn will go through 6 to 10 diapers per day in the first week so you gotta be prepared.

 I initially used Pampers that had been gifted to me but I have since grown to love Huggies snugglers better.
-I feel like they have been able to handle blowouts better because of the waistband at the back.
-I would totally recommend them.
+With Huggies, I feel like they have been able to handle blowouts better because of the waistband at the back and I would totally recommend them.

 Pro tip: skip the newborn size and go straight to size 1 since the baby will not use newborn size for very long.